 - Single grade oil: This type of oil grade does not contain viscosity-altering additives and works only at temperatures around 100°C.

-- Multigrade oil: This one works well for a wide range of temperature and contains additives to adjust viscosity.
+- Multigrade oil: This one works well for a wide range of temperatures and contains additives to adjust viscosity.

 - Synthetic blend oil: This involves a mixture of natural and synthetic oils plus additives that will improve its performance at cold temperatures.

-The common gas to oil ratio is 30:1 (4-1/4-oz. of oil for every one gallon of gasoline).
+The common gas-to-oil ratio is 30:1 (4-1/4-oz. of oil for every one gallon of gasoline).
 It can also be 50:1 (2-1/2-oz. of oil to one gallon of gasoline).
-Not to worry because the manual usually provides the specific measurements.
+Not to worry because the manual usually provide specific measurements.

 A buyer’s guide to lawn mower oils

-Since 2-cycle engines do not have a separate lubrication system, the motor oil mixes with the engine fuel and that is what circulates around the equipment.
+Since 2-cycle engines do not have a separate lubrication system, the motor oil mixes with the engine fuel, and that is what circulates the equipment.
 The ratio needs to be accurate.

 2-cycle motor oils have also shown to deteriorate faster despite their ease of use in cold temperatures.
 The common practice done by consumers is to mix different 2-cycle oils together to maximize lifespan and efficiency.

-4-cycle engines on the other hand have a separate circulating pump so the oil is poured in a designated port and does not mix with the fuel.
+4-cycle engines, on the other hand, have a separate circulating pump, so the oil is poured into a designated port and does not mix with the fuel.
 This kind of engine proves to be better in terms of durability, fuel efficiency, and reduced emissions.

 What motor oil should I use for my lawn mower?

-Engine type, quality, and environmental conditions are few of the considerations to take note of when selecting a motor oil for your engine.
+Engine type, quality, and environmental conditions are a few considerations to consider when selecting a motor oil for your engine.
 You should know the specifications of the engine that your lawn mower has.